 Australia is very strict about its tax payments as any other country.
 Infotree Global as an Aussie Employer of Record makes sure that the company fulfills all those payments on time.
 They handle all the taxes, withholding, social security, and so on for you.

-In Australia, the employers and the employees are covered as per National Employment Standards.
+In Australia, employers need to comply with standards of employment entitlements for employees as mentioned under National Employment Standards (NES).
 These include the wages, conditions, and duration of the work.
 The regulatory working hours are 38 hours per week.
 Extra hours are allowed if it is imperative.
 Full-time, as well as part-time employees, are granted up to 4 weeks of paid annual leave and 10 days of minimal paid sick leave (personal leave) apart from the 7 designated public holidays.
 Employees who are the primary carer of a newborn or newly adopted child get up to 18 weeks’ PLP, which is paid at the National Minimum Wage.
 Employees can work on Sundays and be entitled to a higher pay rate.
 Employers take care of the worker’s compensation in case of accidents.
 The employees are also provided with statutory notices regarding the termination.
 The employment contract generally entitles a notice of termination for 12 months under certain circumstances.
 What attracts the Australian Workforce is the new perks and policies that go beyond the traditional leaves’ entitlement.
 There is also a retirement system in Australia called superannuation where employers give some fixed amount from the employee’s salary which the latter can obtain at the time of retirement.
-An Employer of Record Australia can be of great assistance to companies in managing the employee entitlements so that the company can move its operation effortlessly
+An Employer of Record Australia can be of great assistance to companies in managing the employee entitlements so that the company can move its operation effortlessly.

 Deciding upon business structure is especially important before setting up a business in Australia.
 Choosing the wrong structure can lead to numerous tax implications and big fees if the business structure needs to change.
-Selection of structure depends upon size and type of business company want to run.
+The selection of structure depends upon the size and type of business the company wants to run.

 In Australia, a company can be registered with the Australian Government’s business registration service.
 Below are the required registrations